na-na-hi/renget/archive/pixibots.md

 ### Known issues

 - Standard prompt is not compatible with cards written in first-person POV.
 I was not able to get the model to auto-detect the POV without outright calling it first-person.
 Even then, the model seemed to get confused easily and started talking as {{user}} in responses.
-- There might still be OOC: prefill-like text, content warnings, etc. Maybe fixed?
-Let me know if you ever get this.

 ## Cards